Pension Refund for Nationals of Turkey

 Specifically, these agreements state that as a citizen of Turkey living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.

-This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension contribution refund.
-This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.
+This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension contribution refund.
+This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.

 Use our free eligibility check to claim your Pension contribution refund

-Additionally, the Pension contribution refund is made easy through our online tool in the form of a free eligibility check.
-These instruments are designed to evaluate your eligibility for a Pension contribution refund seamlessly and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a Pension contribution refund.
+In addition, Pension contribution refund is made easy through our online tool in the form of a free eligibility check.
+These tools are designed to seamlessly assess your eligibility for a Pension contribution refund and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a Pension contribution refund.